aliyassine26/gsv-cities/README.md

 ## Acknowledgements

-This project builds on the foundational work of Ali-bey, Amar, Chaib-draa, Brahim, and Giguère, Philippe in their paper "GSV-Cities: Toward Appropriate Supervised Visual Place Recognition".
-We extend our gratitude to the original authors for their significant contributions to the field.We would like to extend our sincere gratitude to Professor Barbara Caputo and Teaching Assistant Gabrielle Trivigno for their invaluable guidance, support, and insights throughout the course of this project.
+This project builds on the foundational work of Ali-bey, Amar, Chaib-draa, Brahim, and Giguère, Philippe in their paper ["GSV-Cities: Toward Appropriate Supervised Visual Place Recognition"](https://arxiv.org/abs/2210.10239).
+We extend our gratitude to the original authors for their significant contributions to the field.We would like to extend our sincere gratitude to [Professor Barbara Caputo](https://www.polito.it/personale?p=barbara.caputo) and Teaching Assistant [Gabriele Trivigno](https://www.polito.it/personale?p=gabriele.trivigno) for their invaluable guidance, support, and insights throughout the course of this project.
 Their expertise and encouragement have been instrumental in the successful completion of our work.

 ## References